MagnusThome/RejsaRubberTrac/README.md

 # Compiling and uploading the code - Arduino IDE

-Read the <a href=/installArduino.md>complete step by step instruction here</a> to install the IDE and compile and upload the code.
+Easy to do, just follow the <a href=/installArduino.md>complete step by step instruction here</a> to install the IDE and compile and upload the code.

-Here's info on the Adafruit Bluefruit nRF52 board:
+Here's info on the Adafruit Bluefruit nRF52 board if you're curious and want to dig deeper:
 https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide

 # Testing Bluetooth BLE